 What is a Commercial Mail Receiving Agency?

-At Rocky Mountain Registered Agent, we’ll scan your mail digitally and upload it to your secure online account.
-We also filter your junk mail and shred it before you even know about it.
-You can pick from one of three plans, all of which include a unique suite number:
+At Rocky Mountain Registered Agent, we provide CMRA services that include scanning your mail digitally and uploading it to your secure online account.
+We also filter out junk mail and shred it before you even see it.
+You can choose from one of three plans, all of which include a unique suite number:

 Why is a CMRA better than a P.O.
 Box?

 P.O.
 Boxes may seem like a good option, but that still means you have to go to your mailbox and check your mail.
-Here’s some other reasons why a CMRA can be a better option.
+Here’s some other reasons why a CMRA service (like us) can be a better option.

-Professionalism: With a CMRA, you get an office address rather than a P.O.
+Professionalism: With a CMRA provider, you get an office address rather than a P.O.
 Box.

 First, choose from our standard or premium mail service.
 Or if you want unlimited mail scanning, go up a tier and get a virtual fofice.